patrickmcelwee/marklogic-dependencies/README.md

 container a name and to change the port mappings to those you need - you can add ports not specified in the Dockerfile EXPOSE statement):

-    docker run -d --name=initial_install -p 8001:8001 marklogic-installed:8.0-4
+    docker run -d --name=initial_install -p 8001:8001 marklogic-initial-install:8.0-4.2

 Now navigate to port 8001.
-(Note that if you are running on Mac or Windows with boot2docker, you will have to discover the host IP using `boot2docker ip`).
+(Note that if you are running on Mac or Windows with docker-machine, you will have to discover the host IP using `docker-machine ip`).
 This will cause MarkLogic to complete installation and allow you to set up cluster settings and an admin user.
-I like to create an image immediately after taking these steps, so that I can create fresh images without any manual setup:
+I like to create an image immediately after taking these steps, so that I can create fresh images without any manual
+setup:

     docker commit initial_install ml-installed:8.0-4